 of the railway bridge

-arches of the GWR railway line, was modernised.
-A putting green
+arches of the GWR railway line, was known as the stone yard,

-was created immediately to the west, upstream of the arches,
+golf course was created on the area, upstream of the arches,

 stretching as far as the ISC boathouse.